kaushiki29/Microsoft-Teams-Clone/README.md

 ## Instructions to Install and Setup
-Install redis and run it on it's default port
+Install redis and run it on it's default port <br />
 Install celery

 ### Setup and run django server -